osotorrio/designpatterns/GangOfFour.Patterns/Creational/AbstractFactory/README.md

 Use Abstract Factory to add more families of related objects without modifying your code.

-Use Abstract Factory to be able to decide in runtime which family of related objects will be use.
+Use Abstract Factory to be able to decide in runtime which family of related objects will be used.

 _Note: Your client code should not know how to create objects, it should know how to use them._